Click to grab your free copy of our Garden Tools Cheat Sheet!

 Cushion Moss as Base

-Cushion Moss can be used to provide a wonderful backdrop to other plants and foliage.
-Their rich green textures will always standout.
+Cushion moss can provide a wonderful backdrop to other plants and foliage.
+Their rich green textures will always stand out.

 Using Moss Containers

 Here’s a good idea to prevent cushion moss from taking over: use a large container such as a floral bouquet.
-It looks good and serves a useful purpose.
+It looks good and serves a valuable purpose.

 Add Other Decorations